toradle/hedera_ai_agent/src/tools/README.md

 #### Behavior & Error Handling

 1. **Transaction Construction**:
-    - Creates a new `TokenCreateTransaction` with the token's name, symbol, decimals, initial supply, and treasury account ID.
+    - Constructs a `TokenCreateTransaction` with the token's name, symbol, decimals, initial supply, and treasury account ID.
-    - Optionally sets the supply key if `isSupplyKey` is `true`.
+    - Optionally sets the supply key, admin key, metadata key, and token metadata based on the provided options.

 2. **Transaction Execution & Receipt**:
     - Executes the transaction and retrieves the receipt.